 Recommendation

 The Capital Improvement Committee (CIC) of the Pitchfork Townhomes Association, Inc. (Association) has revised the previous Second Amendment initiative to ensure no Limited Common Element (LCE) is changed to a General Common Element (GCE).
 The prior ballot had language that “all of the unit owners in Big Sky, Big Sky II, Little Annie and Mighty J” had to vote to approve the change of specific LCEs to GCEs.
-With this revised ballot for the Second Amendment, the CIC is instead clarifying that responsibility for maintenance of certain LCEs (some of which are designated in this Second Amendment), specifically common access drives at Big Sky, Big Sky II, Little Annie and Mighty J buildings, belongs to the Association.
-This is in lieu of changing those common access drives from an LCE to a GCE.
+With this revised ballot for the Second Amendment, the CIC is instead clarifying the responsibility for certain maintenance obligations of certain LCEs (some of which are designated in this Second Amendment), .
+This is in lieu of changing the LCE to a GCE.
 Otherwise, the proposed amendment remains unchanged from the previous ballot initiative and is summarized below.

-The CIC recommends the Association’s Board approve this proposed revised amendment (Second Amendment) to the Association’s current Amended and Restated Declaration of Covenants, Conditions and Restrictions (Declaration) and present them to the Association’s membership for a vote.
+The CIC recommends the Association’s Board approve this proposed revised amendment (Second Amendment) to the Association’s current Amended and Restated Declaration of Covenants, Conditions and Restrictions (Declaration) and present them to the Association’s membership for a vote

 Summary of Changes